GruberMarkus/Export-RecipientPermissions/docs/README.md

 Default: $false
 ### 1.2.2.
 ExchangeConnectionUriList
-Server URIs to connect to
+Exchange remote PowerShell URIs to connect to

-For on-prem installations, list all Exchange Server Remote PowerShell URIs the script can use

-For Exchange Online use 'https://outlook.office365.com/powershell-liveid/', or the URI specific to your cloud environment
+For on-prem installations, list all Exchange Server Remote PowerShell URIs the script can use For Exchange Online, use 'https://outlook.office365.com/powershell-liveid/' or the URI specific to your cloud environment

+Default:
+- If ExportFromOnPrem ist set to false: 'https://outlook.office365.com/powershell-liveid/'
+- If ExportFromOnPrem ist set to true: 'http://\<server\>/powershell' for each Exchange server with the mailbox server role
 ### 1.2.3.
 ExchangeOnlineConnectionParameters
 This hashtable will be passed as parameter to Connect-ExchangeOnline